icon-project/icon-project.github.io/docs/transaction_signature.md

 ## Create signature

 The first step is making a serialized signature.
-Using the `secp256k1` library, create recoverable ECDSA signature of a transaction.
-At this point, transaction hash is used as message data (used for validation of transaction).
-The result data should be 64 bytes serialized signature (R, S) + 1 byte recovery id (V).
+Using the `secp256k1` library, create a recoverable ECDSA signature of a transaction hash.
+This ensures that the transaction was originated from the private key owner, and the transaction message received by the recipient is not compromised.
+The resulting output should be 64 bytes serialized signature (R, S) with 1 byte recovery id (V).

 The final step is to encode the generated signature as a Base64-encoded string.